Investing in Healthcare Stocks for Beginners

 Broad-based healthcare sector ETFs or mutual funds are less risky than choosing individual stocks.
-You might want to look at low-cost healthcare sector ETFs, which can give you exposure to the sector for a low management fee.
-And if you decide to invest in an individual healthcare stock or two, you might want to look at companies that are household names and have been around awhile.
+You might want to look at low-cost healthcare sector ETFs, which can give you exposure to the sector for a low expense ratio.
+If you decide to invest in an individual healthcare stock or two, you might want to look at companies that are well-established household names.

 |Healthcare Mutual Funds||Individual Healthcare Stocks||Healthcare Stocks: Household Names|

-In addition to predictions that some healthcare stocks will do well in 2016, other reasons to invest in healthcare stocks include an improving economy, more access to healthcare through the Affordable Care Act and the aging baby boomers who will likely need additional healthcare services in the next few years.
+In addition to predictions that some specific healthcare stocks will do well in 2021, other reasons to invest in healthcare stocks include an improving economy, pent-up demand for medical procedures that were put off during the pandemic, and the legions of new coronavirus survivors who have lingering effects from their brush with the illness.

-But before going all in on a healthcare stock, make sure you’re employing the best investing practices.
+But before going all-in on a healthcare stock, make sure you’re following the best investing practices.